ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 9.3

+### All editors

+* Ability to sign a document with the final signature
+* Ability to generate a signature with text and a beautiful font
+* Ability to draw a signature on the screen
+* Ability to generate a file from a form using AI
+* Multipage mode for the editor

+### PDF Editor

+* Ability to add pages to PDF from other files via Insert
+* Support for PDF editing protection

+### Forms

+* Ability to fit a field into a table cell

+### Document Editor

+* Support for RTL tables

+### Spreadsheet Editor

+* Support for dynamic arrays
+* Solver (solution search)
+* JSON support in GetData
+* Speeding up formulas
+* Ability to select several separators when pasting data and converting text to columns

+#### Back-end

+* Additional settings in the Admin Panel

+### API

+* API for regular PDF

 ## Version 9.2

 ### All editors